How It Works

 When is payment due?

-A deposit is due upon acceptance to secure your spot.
-The remaining balance is due 8 weeks before your placement start date.
-Full details are provided in your acceptance email.
+A deposit is due upon approval to reserve your seat.
+The placement fee is due 14 days after your deposit payment.
+Full details are provided in your approval email.

 What payment methods do you accept?

 We accept bank transfer and major credit/debit cards.
-Payment details are provided in your acceptance email.
+Payment details are provided in your approval email.

 What is your cancellation and refund policy?